Heck-R/HeckR_ClipLog/README.md

 ### Hotkeys

 - **Win + Shift + L**: Turns on/off the logging of the clipboard and the other hotkeys of this script (a tooltip shows wether the functionallities are turned on or off).
 When turning it back on, anything on the clipboard is deleted, and if there was a selected clip in the history before turning the script off, the clipboard resets to that clip (the previous position in the history is also being retained)

+# Settings

+There are a few configuration options available for this script.
+All of these must be located in a configuration ini with the same name as the script (HeckR_ClipLog.ini)

+As the extension suggests, the configuration file must be in `.ini` format  \
+Every setting must be placed under the `settings` section

+The existence of the configuration ini is semi-mandatory  \
+While it is not necessary to configure anything for the script to be functional, the configuration file will be created on the script's startup if it does not exist

+## Keys

+- **customQuickClipTables**  \
+  *Description*: A list of custom quick clip table names to be available  \
+  *Format*: A comma separated string  \
+  *Default*: \<empty string\>

 # Notes